 Learn Where You Live

-The College is continuously investing in a Learn Where You Live approach.
+The College of Nursing is continuously investing in a Learn Where You Live approach.
 We have campuses located in Prince Albert, Saskatoon, Regina, and offer our undergraduate program via distributed learning in Île-à-la-Crosse, La Ronge and Yorkton.
-Our first year (pre-professional nursing) classes are available at the majority of our province’s regional colleges, University of Regina and the First Nations University of Canada.
+Our first year (pre-professional nursing) classes are available at the majority of our province’s regional colleges and the University of Regina.
 Learning close to home is one of the best indicators of both Aboriginal student success and retention into the local workforce after completing their education.

 Distributed learning uses information communication technologies to engage, from a distance, student and instructor interaction.
 Distributed learning enables students to access University of Saskatchewan courses and programs from Île-à-la-Crosse, La Ronge and Yorkton.
 The vision for distributed learning is to provide a quality, dynamic and engaging learning environment that all students in the province can access.